When you have high anxiety, look for a job that doesn’t require a lot from you. These are the least stressful nursing jobs out there.

 The Least Stressful Nursing Jobs

 Being a nurse requires strong emotional intelligence and grit.
-Nurses care for the sick, injured, and encounter all kinds of people – from the harsh to the gentle.
-If you are looking for a job that’s in a low-stress environment, try one of these.
+Hospitals are often stressful environments for patients and nurses.
+Caring for the sick, injured, and impaired results in nursing encountering all kinds of people and situations – from the harsh to the gentle.
+If you are looking for a non-traditional nursing job that’s in a low-stress environment, try one of these.

 Nurse Educator